Securing Applications and Services

 -

-Redeploy and test the application accesses:
+Redeploy and test application access:

 -

-Browse to the context root of the Quarkus Petclinic application.
-The request will be redirected to the Red Hat Single Sign-On login page.
-Here, we checked that the anonymous access to the application is forbidden.
+Open a new incognito browser session and browse to the application root.
+You will be redirected to the Red Hat Single Sign-On login page.
+Anonymous access is forbidden.

 -